jasonzh0/guipy/docs/getting_started/overview.rst

 Overview
 ========
-Guipy is a UI Library for pygame
+Guipy is a GPU-accelerated UI library built on moderngl + glfw.
+Shapes are rendered using SDF fragment shaders with HiDPI support, and text is rasterized with freetype-py.